evanca/quick-portfolio/theLovers.md

 <img src="images/dummy_thumbnail.jpg?raw=true" alt="alt text here"/>

-I interpreted my randomly selected words "Sunken Metropolis" as an underwater city, although I played with the idea of a cave or sink hole.
 Each character has five silhouettes to play with shape and three refined sketches.

 *Protagonist*
 The silhouettes I was playing with the different weapons and vibes the protagonist would have.
 For the sketches I wanted to explore different motives and how that would reflect him as a character.